anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 The AnVIL RStudio image is customized to disable the RStudio login screen.
 Future customizations will include:

 * RStudio hooks to refresh credentials
-* An RStudio pause after inactivity
+* An RStudio auto pause after inactivity

 ### Dependencies
 **System Dependencies**